 LED lights have fast become the go-to lighting for both businesses and homes.

-The Department of Energy estimates they will represent nearly half of all emitted light sources by 2020.
+The Department of Energy estimates they represent nearly half of all emitted light sources since 2020.
 However, being they are so widespread, do they have any adverse effects on people’s eyes?

 At one end of the spectrum of light is low-frequency infrared light which is invisible to the naked eye.
 We experience this type of light as heat.
 This type of light is emitted from the sun and causes deep skin damage over a long period of exposure.

 The visible spectrum includes colors violet, blue, green, yellow, and red.
 This is poorly stopped by pigmentation in the eyes.
 Most of this visible light is short wave UVB and has more energy in comparison to long wave UVA.
 This is the most damaging to superficial layers of the skin and eyes.

 The most important aspect of light emitted form all sources is its spectral power.
 The sun can cause more damage to the eyes and skin than other light sources due to its power and the forms of light it emits.

 Sources of LED Light

 LED light technology is now in many popular computing devices and home appliances.
 These include:

 LED light Dangers

 LED’s emit ultraviolet light which harms both the skin and eyes.
 The health consequences on the eyes over the long term are numerous.
 The damage to the cornea and retina can lead to cataracts or pinguecula (yellow spots on the whites of the eyes).